dabbertorres/gfs/README.md

 # gfs
 A Generic File System library for C++.

-Created out of my own need for easy access to the filesystem without plaguing code with other responsibilities with macros and such for each OS.
+Created out of my own need for easy access to the filesystem without plaguing code with macros and such for each OS.

-This is the result.
+# Requirements
+* C++11 compatible compiler.
+* A not-broken OS

 # Concepts
 A 'Path' class is what this lib centers around.
 A 'Path' represents a file system entity.
 File, directory, link, etc. (Other file system entities (sockets, pipes, blocks, etc) are recognized, but essentially nothing is done with them, at the moment)